We believe that working closely with parents and carers is the key to enabling the most successful, fully rounded young people.

 a member of our academic support team (Miss Fairless or Mrs Tucker)

-to Mrs Routh – Special Educational Needs and Disabilities Co-ordinator (SENCO)/Assistant Principal
+to Mrs Briggs – Special Educational Needs and Disabilities Co-ordinator (SENCO)/Assistant Principal

-- In the unlikely event that further action is needed this will be referred to Mrs Osborne - Associate Principal, Mrs Routh - Assistant Principal or Mrs Briggs – Assistant Principal.
+- In the unlikely event that further action is needed this will be referred to Mrs Osborne - Principal, Mrs Routh - Vice Principal or Mrs Briggs – Assistant Principal.

 - Administration queries can be raised with the front office.